manuel-serrano/bigloo/doc/port.md

   * `#f`: no buffer is used;
   * a string: it is used as read buffer;
   * a fixnum: the size of the buffer to be used;

+In case of doubt, the `buffinfo` argument can be ignored, i.e., left to its default value.

 Constructors
 ------------